Saint-Gilles-Croix-de-Vie: History

 In the ninth century, the monks of Saint-Gilles-du-Gard settled in what was then called Sidunum, a priory and a fortified church.

 In the Middle Ages, the city, organized around the main street (now the Rue Torterue) became an important port, capable of accommodating ships with a capacity of one hundred tons.

 Croix-de-Vie appeared on the right bank of the Vie, when the Duke of Montausier granted Saint-Gilles plots of land on the "small island" so they could build their homes.
 In 1610, Marie Beaucaire built the large pier and the wharf and then a chapel from 1611 to 1613.
 This building was used for worship until the construction of Sainte-Croix Church in 1896 which is used today.

-In 1622, King Louis XIII of France spent dinner one night in Croix de Vie, in a mansion located what is now in General de Gaulle street.
+In 1622, King Louis XIII spent dinner one night in Croix de Vie, in a mansion located what is now in General de Gaulle street.

 Although Saint-Gilles-Croix-de-Vie was three hours from Nantes and ten hours from Paris, the development of railways from the 1880s increasingly allowed holidaymakers to reach the seaside town.
 A trade union initiative was created in 1922.

 On 23 January 1967, Saint-Gilles-sur-Vie and Croix-de-Vie merged to create the new municipality of Saint-Gilles-Croix-de-Vie.
 The fusion was the idea of Marcel Ragon and Charles Grasset.
 Ragon became the first mayor of the new municipality while the latter, who had served as deputy mayor of Croix-de-Vie from March 1965 until December 1966, went on to serve under Ragon as deputy mayor of the new municipality until 1995.

 In 1982, Saint-Gilles-Croix-de-Vie was classified as a resort.